Tchanders/network_inference_tutorials/README.md

 # README

 ## Introduction
-This directory contains scripts and test data for experimenting with PIDC network inference.
+This directory contains scripts and test data for experimenting with PIDC network inference, introduced in http://www.biorxiv.org/content/early/2017/04/26/082099.

 Data were simulated using GeneNetWeaver, as described in _Methods_.
 Our analyses on experimental datasets can be reproduced by downloading the datasets from the relevant references, putting them into the same format as our simulated datasets, and pointing the __Infer network__ script to them.

 ### Directories